eartsar/blog/content/reflections.md

 **The Grand Canyon** at sunrise was easily my favorite *moment* of the trip.
 It's massive, and the canyon takes up the entirety of your view - it's a sight that's not overrated.
 However, I can't imagine seeing the canyon at any other time except sunrise (or maybe sunset), where it's constantly changing colors, and the natural shadows sort of stretch out from each outcrop.
 There are also fewer people around, and it's much easier to get a really good spot without wading through crowds.

 **Yellowstone and Wyoming** made up my favorite *portion* of the trip.
 Each sight is like a little natural wonder of the world, and there are several within spitting distance of one another.
 You're surrounded by stunning displays of nature, and plenty of wildlife roam the park grounds with you.
-Aron and I had spent so much time in just the first tiny portion of the park that I had to tell myself to just let go - if one takes a picture of each amazing thing, you'll be looking at the park through a lense, and will hardly move from the same spot.
+Aron and I had spent so much time in just the first tiny portion of the park that I had to tell myself to just let go - if one takes a picture of each amazing thing, you'll be looking at the park through a lens, and will hardly move from the same spot.

 While these are my picks for superlatives, there were so many highlights of the trip.
 In fact, I'd go on to say that I only wrote about the highlights, and glossed over plenty of smaller things that Aron and I did as we made our lap around the country.

+***

 **What were your *least* favorite parts of the trip?**

 I didn't care for the southern stretch of the trip nearly as much as the rest, with the exception of NOLA.
 We found plenty of things to enjoy (the beaches by the Gulf of Mexico, the Texas State Fair), but overall, it wasn't really so compelling.
 At one point we had went into a small store in Alabama that had a sign saying "those with baggy pants are not welcome here".
-When looking at the locals, and their fashion habits, it was easy to see which groups were being targetted by such a sign.
+When looking at the locals, and their fashion habits, it was easy to see which groups were being targeted by such a sign.
 The Texas State Fair - while Aron really liked it - felt really trashy.
 It's all of the unflattering things you get in a fair, except ten times bigger.
 The Champlain Valley Fair was much higher in terms of quality.

 In terms of driving, I assert that I have no idea what purpose Idaho serves to this country outside of supplying us with potatoes.

+***

 **Did you miss anything that you wish you had seen?**

 We didn't walk across the glass bridge at the Grand Canyon, though honestly, with where we were and what we saw, I'm not it would have added much to our experience.
 "Next time".
 I also missed going to [House on the Rock](https://en.wikipedia.org/wiki/House_on_the_Rock), which was a **HUGE** bummer, because of how much I love American Gods.
 I even planned on going here, but completely forgot in the moment of the trip.
 Pretty huge screw-up, and by the time we realized our mistake, it would have taken out six hours of Chicago.
 A total lose-lose situation.

+***

 **What's with the timing of your trip?
 Four weeks?
 October?**

 So I had a few things that, for better or worse, forced the timing of this trip.
 Firstly, I had to accrue the necessary vacation time.
-Secondly, nerdfest was right in the middle of October, and I wanted that to be the midpoint of the trip.
+Secondly, nerd fest was right in the middle of October, and I wanted that to be the midpoint of the trip.
 The closure of Yellowstone and Cedar Point for winter just so happened to line up perfectly with our visits with minimal adjustment.
 Together, these things really forced a timeline that fit within the window of time I could take off from work. *If I didn't have a specific time I wanted to be in Vegas*, I could have done the entire trip at any point during the spring-to-autumn months.

-For reasons I mentioned in my blog (foliage changing colors, few people in yellowstone, overall crisp weather and no snow), I'm somewhat inclined to think that October is a great month to do what I did, and might even be the best option.
+For reasons I mentioned in my blog (foliage changing colors, few people in Yellowstone, overall crisp weather and no snow), I'm somewhat inclined to think that October is a great month to do what I did, and might even be the best option.

 Something that I didn't really anticipate was that taking four weeks allows you to visit all of these places in the same slice of time.
 The political climate of the country didn't change from start to finish.
 The weather was in the same autumn-to-winter transition that it's been in all month.
 October is a sleepier month for traveling, and I didn't ever really feel swamped with tourists.

+***

 **If you were to do it all over again, what would you change?**